dvorka/hstr/CONFIGURATION.md

 ---------------------
 Use the following BASH settings to get most out of `hh`.

-Increase the size of history:
+Increase the size of history maintained by BASH - variables defined below increase the number of history items and history file size (default value is 500):
 ```bash
 export HISTFILESIZE=10000
 export HISTSIZE=${HISTFILESIZE}
 ```
-Variables defined above increase the number of history items and history file size (default value is 500).

 Ensure syncing (flushing and reloading) of `.bash_history` with in-memory
   history:
 ```bash